Water bodies of Parque Dr. Mário Soares

 With the construction of the Parque Dr. Mário Soares and the renaturalisation of this stretch of the Ribeira do Vilar, a water retention basin was built, as well as a small pond, both adjacent to the stream.
 This intervention made it possible to increase the biodiversity and phytodepuration capacity of the watercourse, improving environmental quality by planting various species of native aquatic plants.
 These strategically selected plants play a crucial role in increasing the ecosystem’s ability to filter pollutants, fix sediments and promote the natural purification of the water in this watercourse.

-The rehabilitation of the streams and the construction of the retention basin were carried out as part of the MoRe project.
-The main objectives of this project are to increase knowledge of the city’s wetlands, mapping, biological inventory and characterisation, with a view to adopting conservation and restoration measures and creating new water bodies.
+The rehabilitation of the stream and the construction of the retention basin and pond were carried out by the Municipality, in partnership with CIIMAR (Interdisciplinary Centre of Marine and Environmental Research).
+Were introduced phytopurification structures into the watercourse, aquatic plants (fringed water lily, common reed, coontail, yellow flag iris) and amphibians into the permanent pond.
+The main objectives of this interventions are to increase knowledge of the city’s wetlands, mapping, biological inventory and characterisation, with a view to adopting conservation and restoration measures and creating new water bodies.

 Ecological functions